-The Company believes in high standards of transparent corporate disclosure and is committed to disclose all major developments that may have a material impact on the Group to its shareholders, in a timely and fair manner via SGXNET and/or the Company's corporate website, as required by the Catalist Rules.
-The Company ensures the timely release of price-sensitive and trade-sensitive information.
+The Company believes in high standards of transparent corporate disclosure and is committed to disclose all major developments that may have a material impact on the Group to its shareholders, in a timely and fair manner via SGXNet and/or the Company's corporate website, as required by the Catalist Rules.
+The Company ensures that price-sensitive information is publicly released, and is announced within the mandatory period.

-Communication is made, using electronic communications, via SGXNET through, inter alia:
+Communication is made, using electronic communications, via SGXNet through, inter alia: